-It’s usually also good to avoid showcasing logos or flashy jewelry.
-Remember the point of a headshot is to keep the focus on you and not what you’re wearing.
+It is usually also good to avoid showcasing logos or flashy jewelry.
+Remember the point of a headshot is to keep the focus on you and not what you are wearing.
 This also then means to try and avoid plaids and stripes.
-Also, try and select clothing that doesn’t wrinkle or bunch up too easily.
+Also, try and select clothing that does not wrinkle or bunch up too easily.

 In some cases, a headshot might be shot from around the bellybutton up.
 This is most common in corporate settings.
 Model headshots can also commonly be shot wider.
 So now, what you consider wearing for your top is much more important.